 Not all dividends are created equal.
-Here, we'll do a top-to-bottom analysis of a company to understand the quality of its dividend and see how it's changed over the past five years.
+Here, we'll do a top to bottom analysis of a given company to understand the quality of its dividend and how that's changed over the past five years.

-To evaluate the quality of a dividend, the first thing to consider is whether the company has paid a dividend consistently over the past five years and, if so, how much it has grown.
+To evaluate the quality of a dividend, the first thing to consider is has the company paid a dividend consistently over the past five years and if so how much has it grown.

 For a mortgage REIT, the most important measure to follow is a company's interest rate spread.
 This is the difference between the rate the company borrows money at and the rate it lends money out at.